bhargav-borah/Rock-vs-Mine-Detection/README.md

-# Rock vs Mine Detection using various classification algorithms
+# Rock vs Mine Detection
-## Cat Boost model performed the best with an accuracy of 92.31 % on the test set
-## Logistic Regression , XGBoost and Random Forest (with 250 trees) were tied for the second best accuracy score of 88.46 %
+This GitHub repository contains a collection of code and Jupyter Notebooks showcasing various machine learning models applied to the "Rock vs. Mine" classification problem.
+The project focuses on using different classification algorithms to distinguish between sonar signals emitted by rocks and those emitted by mines in underwater environments.